 The little girl looked up and scratched her head.
 Sometimes she failed to understand the apparently simple words of her loving grandfather.
 But still she loved him.

-She loved his old man smell – the Old Spice aftershave and the lingering bitter smell of tobacco.
+She loved his old man smell – the musk-scented aftershave and the lingering bitter smell of tobacco.
 She loved his old man face – the countless deep lines and the bushy hair in bad need of thorough brushing.
 And she loved his old man talk – full of memories and stories and nostalgia.

 ‘Why do you love rains Grandpa?’
 She persisted.